Red Eclipse 2 review

 Red Eclipse 2 Review

-Red Eclipse 2 is an application by Quinton Reeves.
+Red Eclipse 2 is an application created by Quinton Reeves.
 Red Eclipse 2 was first published on .
-The app is accessible on Steam, Other.
+Red Eclipse 2 is available on the following platforms: Steam, Other.

 - A modern, completely free first person shooter.
 No fees, no microtransactions, no lootboxes.